dlfelps/dlfelps.github.io/_posts/2022-07-06-Reproducible-Example.md

         dotnet-version: 6.0.301
 {% endhighlight %}

-The next step users another offical action to install .NET 6.
+The next step users another official action to install .NET 6.
 This action is actually redundant since the `ubuntu-20.04` runner actually comes [pre-installed](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-Readme.md) with lots of useful software including .NET 6.
 However, I chose to add this step since this was an explicit dependency that the build relies upon.
-I can't be sure that Github will always include it with the runner so I want to explicitly install it.
+I can't be sure that Github will always include it with the runner, so I want to explicitly install it.

 {% highlight yaml  %}
     - name: Restore dependencies